rab175/311_Project/README.md

 ## Outcomes

+Before moving into our ML analysis predicting response times and call volumes, we explored and visualized the data to observe a few high level trends.
+We observed that different complaint types and areas of the city express very different trends.
+This ultimately led to the useful insight that our models need to be pointed at fairly specific slices of the data.
+Since our models in this instance are univariate, that's not too surprising.
+Model performance was not as strong when it attempted to predict something like citiy-wide respose time.
+Considering that we were looking at ~30 different types of complaints from across a very diverse metropolitan area, again, that's not too surprising.
+The response for a noise complaint is likely more timely that something like a pothole or a dead tree, as the issues occur over different time frames and have very different responses.

+For the sake of simplicity for this project we modeled only city-wide trends and trend concerning the most populat complaint types.
+But first we were intrested to see how demographics and geography may relate to how residents experience response time or types of issues.

 <center>
     <strong><em> Zip codes in the top income range expereience statistically significantly differnt response times than zip codes in lower income ranges</strong></em>
     <img src='images/Noise Response Distribution.png'>
 </center>

+Our first observation was that median income of a zipcode does appear to have some relationship with response times for residential noise complaints, as there is a statistically significant differrence in mean response times across income ranges.
+Futher analysis is required to look into this, as a number of other factors likely contribute more directly to the mean response time for these differnt areas, such as volume of complaints or geographic concentration/dispersion, but it is an interesting first insight.

 <center>
     <strong><em> Most common complaint type by zipcode</strong></em>
     <img src='images/Top Complaint Category by Zip.png'>
 </center>

+Another interesting thing to observe was which compliants occured most frequently in each zipcode.
+The most interesting insight was that although heat and hot water complaints are the second most common complaint type by volume (by a large margin), it is only the most common complaint in ~8 of the ~160 zip codes we analyzed.
+It would be interesteing to research this further to determine why these are so tightly clustered and how this may be addressed.

 <center>
     <strong><em>LSTM slighly outperforms SARIMA with an RMSE of 449 vs 459</strong></em>
     <img src='images/Model Performance.png'>
 </center>

+When it came to modeling we used an LSTM and SARIMA to constuct univariate models of call volumes and response times based on historical data.
+The LSTM only slightly outperfomed  SARIMA with ~10% margin of error when predicting call volumes and responses.
+As mentioned previously, the models become more accurate the more you refine the data selection down to specific complaint types and geographies.

 ## Recommendations